cassiadev/cassiadev.github.io/README.md

 # Languages blog of cassiadev
-Love Languages, both for human and for programme.
+Love languages, both for human and for programme.